-The TACs avoid undertaking any routine work that is already provided adequately by private industry and strive to avoid undue competition with our colleagues in the private sector.
+The TAC model was designed to de-risk novel research and innovation activity for small firms working toward commercialization.
+The TACs avoid undertaking any routine work that is already provided adequately by private industry and strive to avoid unintended competition with colleagues in the private sector.

 If you feel that a TAC is offering services that are contrary to this philosophy, please speak to the TAC or their affiliated college directly to attempt to resolve the issue.
 If that approach is not satisfactory, please contact Tech-Access Canada to discuss the matter further.

 Collaborating with a TAC enables Canadian SMEs to reach the resources they need become high-growth firms, succeeding at home and abroad.
 These partnerships assist the firm with their technical R&D work, preparing them to enter new markets with new products.

 For innovative firms, there are several ways to engage with a TAC, each of which can be custom-tailored to meet the needs of the client.
 These engagements are: